Lucho-LJA/Feeder-ESP32/README.md

 Feeder have the types:
 - `FEEDER_2SENSOR_1MOTOR`: It is a circular feeder with 2 sensors: one inductive and other as end of career. the move is a DC motor.
 The functionality is move one pice of store fed using gravity to other side that is detected with iductive sensor in order to be picked up for other cell or robot.
+Use the driver L298N.
+- `FEEDER_LINEAL_CONVEYOR`: It is conveyor with move clock and counter clock.
+It have a emergency stop button to stop all proceess physically.
+Use the driver L298N.

 ## DEPENDECIES
 - Platformio (IDE into VSCode recommended)
 - VSCode (Used it to upload the programe)